sharpydevv/SharpHub/README.md

 - via Junkie Key System

-This is our link for Junkie Key System: "NOT OUT YET", if found out you bypassed it in any way your HWID wikll be BLACKLISTED.
+This is our link for Junkie Key System: "https://jnkie.com/get-key/sharphub", if found out you bypassed it in any way your HWID wikll be BLACKLISTED.
 You will need another device, which we will find.

 **Thanks for reading!**